creativepropulsions/-creativepropulsions-/README.md

-👋 Hi, my name is CP.
+👋 Hi, my name is CP, mostly known as the [Webbouwer](https://github.com/webbouwer)

-[Creative Propulsions](https://github.com/CreativePropulsions) is my personal account for online tinkering.
+[Creative Propulsions](https://github.com/CreativePropulsions) is my personal github account for online tinkering.

-I'm the founder of [Oddsized interactive™](https://oddsized.com/) (github.com/[Oddsized](https://github.com/Oddsized)) providing Creative Direction, Artwork and IT management.
+I've studied Painting and Multimedia (M.A.
+Royale Academy of Arts The Hague 2001) and now I'm an entrepeneur in Art and IT @ [Oddsized interactive™](https://oddsized.com/) (github.com/[Oddsized](https://github.com/Oddsized))

-Latest webdesign and development work can be found at github.com/[Webbouwer](https://github.com/webbouwer) (Webdesign Den Haag™).
+I founded the [Webdesign Den Haag™](https://webdesigndenhaag.net/) company for building the web.

 [Webdesign Den Haag™](https://webdesigndenhaag.net/) is a trademark of [Oddsized interactive™](https://oddsized.com/) Copyright 2008-2022